Vikings: Life and Legend - reviews of British Museum show

 It features a range of swords, axes, coins, jewellery, poetry and religious images that reveal an international Viking culture spanning four continents.
 The centrepiece of the exhibition is reconstruction of a 37-metre-long Viking warship featuring its original timbers.
 Runs until 22 June.

 What the critics like"Lock up your children and tether your wives: the Vikings have come," says Jeremy Lazell in the Sunday Times.
 The star turn of the show is the Viking warship but there are also never-seen-before artefacts including the entire Vale of York Hoard, complete with arm-rings, bullion and coins from across the Viking world.

 The great dragon ship dominates this stirring show, and even in its hollowed and reimagined state, it "retains a good deal of the original 11th-century shock and awe", says Tim Adams in The Guardian.
 But the exhibition also pays its dues to the profound depths of Norse mythology and reveals a formidable culture of bling, with great rope-like chains of silver and gold.

 "The fascination resides not in the artistry of the artefacts but in the way of life that they illustrate," says Ludovic Hunter-Tilney in the Financial Times.
 The overall narrative is clear and shows how the Vikings were raiders, pirates and merchants, travelling as far as Russia and Byzantium and creating settlements across Northern Europe that outlined their own empire.

-"The presentation will hardly set your Nordic viscera surging," says Mark Hudson in the Daily Telegraph.
+What they don't like"The presentation will hardly set your Nordic viscera surging," says Mark Hudson in the Daily Telegraph.
 You'll leave this exhibition undeniably better informed about the Vikings but the starkly contemporary design robs the proceedings of any sense of atmosphere, romance or mystery.